 Prior to the Split-Off, as further described below, we were a wholly-owned subsidiary of Liberty Global plc (Liberty Global).
-On December 29, 2017, Liberty Global completed its previously announced split-off (the Split-Off) of its former wholly-owned subsidiary Liberty Latin America, which primarily included (i) Cable & Wireless Communications Limited and its subsidiaries, (ii) VTR Finance and its subsidiaries and (iii) LiLAC Communications Inc. and its subsidiaries.
-As a result of the Split-Off, Liberty Latin America is an independent, publicly traded company, and its assets and liabilities consist of the businesses, assets and liabilities that were formerly known as Liberty Global's "LiLAC Group."
+On December 29, 2017, Liberty Global completed the split-off (the Split-Off) of its former wholly-owned subsidiary Liberty Latin America, which primarily included (i) Cable & Wireless Communications Limited and its subsidiaries, (ii) VTR Finance and its subsidiaries and (iii) LiLAC Communications Inc. and its subsidiaries.
+As a result of the Split-Off, Liberty Latin America became an independent, publicly traded company, and its assets and liabilities as of the time of the Split-Off consisted of the businesses, assets and liabilities that were formerly attributed to Liberty Global's "LiLAC Group."